Exercise and diet boost mental health in heart infection patients

 Summary

-This study looked at whether adding physical therapy and personalized nutrition to standard care helps patients with a serious heart infection (endocarditis) feel better mentally and physically during their long hospital stay.
-The study planned to enroll 15 adults but was terminated early.
-The goal was to see if these extra supports could improve quality of life and reduce muscle loss and digestive problems caused by strong antibiotics.
+This study tested whether adding physical rehabilitation and personalized nutrition to standard care helps patients with infective endocarditis (a serious heart infection) feel better during their hospital stay.
+The goal was to improve mental health and quality of life.
+The study was stopped early and included only 15 adults.

 Get updates